cies/resume/README.md

 ## Terms of sharing

-Feel free to use, copy, fork, share, study and/or modify it because the LaTeX source code of the `resume-commands.tex` file is [MIT](http://en.wikipedia.org/wiki/MIT_License) licensed.
+Feel free to use, copy, fork, share, study and/or modify it because the LaTeX source code of the `resume.sty` file is [MIT](http://en.wikipedia.org/wiki/MIT_License) licensed.

 The text of my resume in the `cies-breijs-resume.tex` file is [CC-NC-ND](http://creativecommons.org/licenses/by-nc-nd/3.0/) licensed.